jmandel/ehi-living-manual/src/chapters/03-02-charges-transactions-and-claims.md

 ---
-# Chapter 3.2: Charges, Transactions, and Claims - The Financial Ledger
+# Charges, Transactions, and Claims - The Financial Ledger

 *Purpose: To dissect the core financial ledger—how clinical services become charges, accumulate into claims, and carry the codes that determine reimbursement.*